Most Common Questions - Bringing Clarity to the Issues

 Are the Spanish Goat Association and the Spanish Goat Registry Connected?

-- SGR will DNA Register goats sold by verified and listed SGA breeders so long as they fill a Required Bill of Sale with the cmplete data provided by the seller.
+- SGR will DNA Register goats sold by verified and listed breeders so long as they fill a Required Bill of Sale with the complete data provided by the seller.

-- Spanish Goats, LLC owns and operates the Spanish Goat Registry (SGR), the Spanish Goat Association (SGA) Breed Resource Website, the Spanish Goat Gathering, and the Spanish Goat Roundup.
+- Spanish Goats, LLC owns and operates the Spanish Goat Registry (SGR), the Spanish Goat Gathering, and the Spanish Goat Roundup.

-- SGR is committed to safeguarding the genetics through verified DNA Registrations and promoting the breed through promotional and educational events and the Spanish Goat Association Website.
+- SGR is committed to safeguarding the genetics through verified DNA Registrations and promoting the breed through Live Auctions and Educational events and the Spanish Goats, LLC Website.